telerik/ajax-docs/api/server/Telerik.Web.UI/MaskedTextBoxSetting.md

             your setting from script code in the client, you can set this BehaviorID to simplify the process.
 See example below:

-###  HoveredCssClass `String`

-Gets or sets the css style for hovered TextBox control.

-###  InvalidCssClass `String`

-Gets or stes the css style for invalid state of TextBox control.

-###  FocusedCssClass `String`
+###  ClearValueOnError `Boolean`

-Gets or sets the css style for invalid state of TextBox control.
+Gets or sets a value indicating whether the value entered into the textbox should be cleared on error.

-###  ReadOnlyCssClass `String`
+###  ClientEvents `InputManagerClientEvents`

-Gets or sets the css style for Read Only state of TextBox control.
+Gets or sets an instance of the InputManagerClientEvents class
+            which defines the JavaScript functions (client-side event handlers) that are invoked when specific client-side events are raised.

 ###  DisabledCssClass `String`

 Gets or sets the css style for TextBox when when the control is disabled.

-###  EmptyMessageCssClass `String`
+###  DisplayMask `String`

-Gets or sets the css style for TextBox when when the control is empty.
+Gets or sets the display mask which is shown when the
+            is not focused.

+###  DisplayPromptChar `String`

+Gets or sets the prompt character used in the display mask.

 ###  EmptyMessage `String`